trebisky/libmaple-unwired/README.md

 STM32F103 and am used to simply typing "make burn" to load new code without having to touch jumpers.
 This would not work with the executables I made using the original Libmaple.
 This was at first confusing, and then simply irritating.
-This seems to be due to some fiddling done when the USB driver is set up that I now bypass (it was making preparations to allow the USB driver to handle reset, probably expecting some kind of USB based boot loader to be used.)
+It is the call to afio_init() that screws things up.
+I don't know why yet.